wmutschl/timeshift-autosnap-apt/README.md

 ## Ideas and contributions
 - [x] Ask to be included into official Timeshift package, [status pending](https://github.com/teejee2008/timeshift/issues/595).
-- [ ] Add systemd-boot entry to boot into automatically generated snapshots (test on Pop!_OS)
+- [x] Copy /boot and /boot/efi to filesystem for better control option when restoring (tested on Pop!_OS)
-- [ ] Add grub boot entry to boot into automatically generated snapshots, similar to ARCH package [grub-btrfs](https://github.com/Antynea/grub-btrfs) (test on Ubuntu)
+- [ ] Check and adapt [grub-btrfs](https://github.com/Antynea/grub-btrfs) for compatibility with Debian-based systems and this script (test on Ubuntu) to automatically create menu entries into grub.

 **All new ideas and contributors are welcomed, just open an issue for that!**